EmilStenstrom/friendlybit/comments/2009-04-03-projectors-a-great-accessibility-argument_comments.md

   comment_author: Lars Karlsson
   comment_author_url: http://larskarlsson.wordpress.com/
   comment_content: This is a very good argument!
 I often show sites on projectors
-    and blame them for fad quality. ↵↵Maybe my sites are bad? ↵↵I´ll make a post of this on my site soon, thanks!
+    and blame them for fad quality. \n\nMaybe my sites are bad? \n\nI´ll make a post of this on my site soon, thanks!
   comment_date: '2009-04-04 21:40:57'
   comment_post_ID: '470'